kahammond/mvc-learning/README.txt

 Xperience 13 Page Templates: This provides two examples of page template implementation based on custom routing.
 The Hello template uses an ordinary controller; which includes a page template registration.
 The Goodbye template uses a View Model, and a Page Template Controller with additional functionality.

 Weather widget: Dancing Goat MVC only.
-This widget allows users to select on of Dancing Goat's cafe locations to display the current temperature of that location.
+This widget allows users to select one of Dancing Goat's cafe locations to display the current temperature of that location.
 Accurate to US locations only.